Michigan Law OUTlaws

 3.2.7 – After elections outlined in 3.2.1 and 3.2.2, the Executive Board will host a social gathering to celebrate the transition between new and outgoing Board members.

-3.3 – The Co–Presidents are responsible for the overall vision and growth of Outlaws.
-They establish the vision for the year, oversee endeavors, and are primarily responsible for keeping Outlaws a welcoming place for all and striving for greater diversity and inclusion within Outlaws.
-The Co–Presidents’ duties include, but are not limited to:
+3.3 – The Co–Presidents are responsible for the overall vision and growth of OUTlaws.
+They establish the vision for the year, oversee endeavors, and are primarily responsible for keeping OUTlaws a welcoming

 3.3.1 – Serve as liaison to the other groups at the Law School and foster increased cooperation.

-3.3.1.1 – Foster relationships with other affinity groups and ensure representation of students of color and of other intersecting identities in Outlaws programming.
+3.3.1.1 – Foster relationships with other affinity groups and ensure representation of students of color and of other intersecting identities in OUTlaws programming.

 3.3.1.2 – Seek out opportunities to plan and hold events with a variety of student organizations.